zx-max/microsoft.net/CurrencyConverterSolution/CurrencyConverter/Readme.txt

 -------------------------------------------------------------------------------------
 .intro
-Questo è un progetto di test per provare qualcosa in c# e asp.net.
+Just a test project to try something about c# and asp.net